Sponsored Residency

 Click or drag a file to this area to upload.

-- be a single digital file (.doc or .pdf format) containing all components identified in the above section "2.
-Application Package."
+• Your application package must be a single digital file (.doc or .pdf format) containing all components identified in the above section "2.
+Application package."

-Your answer will not be divulged to the peer assessment jury and will in no way impact the assessment of your application.
+We recognize that students, the underwaged, and those on fixed incomes may require additional assistance—above the $2000 honorarium—to defray the expense of travelling to/from Jampolis Cottage.
+Consideration for this fund will not be divulged to the peer assessment jury and will in no way impact the assessment of your application.

 For general questions or further information, please contact us at least two weeks before the application deadline.
 Requests for technical, accessibility, or financial application assistance can be received only until the application deadline.